dallaylaen/assert-refute-perl/README.md

 A **subcontract** is an application of a preexisting contract to the data at hand as a single check.

+The current implementations also allows arbitrary functions containing refutations to be used in `subcontract` call, in which case the subcontract execution report is always given as the  first argument.

 These three elements allow for creation of arbitarily complex checks applicable uniformly in production code or test scripts.